cmintert/Abyssal_TTRPG/Ship Prompt Templates.md

 ### Description [type: string]:
 Should be a string of text.
-Values are either enclosed in quotes or not.
 Values cannot have open quotes in them.

 ### Python Dictionary Format:

 The dictionary should be enclosed in `{}`, with no variable name in front of it.
 After the last bracket there should be a comma `,`.
 Create proper indentation for the Python dictionary.

 ### Example Structure in Python: